use-ink/ink-docs/docs/getting-started/deploying.md

 slug: /getting-started/deploy-your-contract
 ---

-Now that we have generated the Wasm binary from our source code and started a Canvas node, we want to deploy this contract onto our Substrate blockchain.
+Now that we have generated the Wasm binary from our source code and started a Substrate Smart Contracts node, we want to deploy this contract onto our blockchain.

 Smart contract deployment on Substrate is a little different than on traditional smart contract blockchains.